-Intense grief over the loss of a pet is natural and normal.
+Intense dealing with grief over the loss of a pet is natural and normal.
 Do not let anyone tell you it’s silly, mad, or too sentimental to grieve!

-Through the years that you spent on your pet (even if they have been few), it became a significant and constant part of your everyday life.
+Through the years that you spent on your pet (my dog died), it became a significant and constant part of your everyday life.
 It ended up being a source of tranquility and comfort, of unconditional love and acceptance, of fun and pleasure.
 Therefore don’t be shocked if you feel devastated by the lack of such a relationship.

 What Can I Expect to Feel?

-Different people experience grief in various ways.
+Different people experience dealing with death in various ways.
 Apart from your sorrow and loss, you may also encounter the following feelings:

 Guilt might occur if you feel accountable to the pet’s death-the “if only I’d been more careful” syndrome.
 It is pointless and often incorrect to burden yourself with guilt because of the injury or illness which claimed your pet’s life and just makes it increasingly difficult to resolve your grief.